-In addition, there will be a series of online chapter quizzes available during the semester that also require the use of the Respondus test-taking tools.
+There will be a series of online chapter quizzes available during the semester that require the use of the Respondus test-taking tools.
 Students may take as many or as few as they feel are necessary to prepare for the major exams.
-For students who attempt all of these quizzes, they may omit their lowest score prior to receiving their final course quiz average.
-The overall quiz average counts 5% towards your overall grade.
+For students who attempt all of these quizzes prior to their scheduled due date, they may omit their lowest score prior to receiving their final course quiz average.
+The overall quiz average counts 10% towards your overall grade.